Grounded (video game)

 Grounded is a 2022 survival game developed by Obsidian Entertainment and published by Xbox Game Studios for Windows, Xbox One, and Xbox Series X/S. It was released for Windows and Xbox One in early access on July 28, 2020 and was fully released on September 27, 2022.
 The Nintendo Switch, PlayStation 4 and PlayStation 5 versions were released on April 16, 2024.

-A small team of 13 Obsidian employees began working in Grounded following the completion of Pillars of Eternity II: Deadfire, while the rest of the team began working on The Outer Worlds.
+A small team of 13 Obsidian employees began working on Grounded following the completion of Pillars of Eternity II: Deadfire, while the rest of the team began working on The Outer Worlds.
 In the game, the four protagonists are shrunk in size following a science experiment and must survive in a backyard, combating against various bugs and insects.
 The core premise of the game was inspired by the films Honey, I Shrunk the Kids and A Bug's Life.
 The game received generally positive reviews from critics and attracted more than 20 million players upon launch.
-The sequel, Grounded 2, has been released in early access on July 29, 2025, and an animated series adaptation is currently in development.
+The sequel, Grounded 2, was released in early access on July 29, 2025, and an animated series adaptation is currently in development.